atom-tr/Doraemon-Documentation/README.md

 ### Commands

-Some commands have its subcommands, if so the syntax will be: `cat [command] [subcommand] [arguments]`
+Một số lệnh (command) sẽ có những lệnh con, khi đó câu lệnh đầy đủ sẽ như sau: `cat[command] [subcommand] [arguments]`

 ### Syntax:

-Before anything, we should go over the basics of how to read Yui's command prompts and Syntax
+Before anything, we should go over the basics of how to read Doraemon's command prompts and Syntax

 {% hint style="danger" %}
 Do not type: **< >, {}, \[ ], or |** in your commands, these are only placeholders!